Satjpatel/NeuralNetworkOnFPGA/README.md

 ## Cocotb QuickStart

-Shoutout to AJ Steenhoek to introduce me to this, and showing me the basics!
+Shoutout to AJ Steenhoek for introducing me to this, and showing me the basics!

 This project gave me an oppurtunity to try out [Cocotb](https://github.com/cocotb/cocotb).
 It is a simulation library for writing testbenches in Python.
 It is easy to use, and more importantly, compatible with standard Python libraries (makes verifying DSP modules damn easy, ha ha).